newtonproject/HEP-specification/DWEB.md

 ### User authorizes payment on NewPay

 1. NewPay gets public key of website through [signature] and [message] parameters
-2. NewPay sends public key to [HEP API]
+2. NewPay sends public key to [HEP Node]
-3. HEP API uses public key to request website information that was registered in database and order information, and sends that information back to NewPay
+3. HEP Node uses public key to request website information that was registered in database and order information, and sends that information back to NewPay
-4. NewPay opens and prompts user to authorize the payment based on information gathered from HEP API
+4. NewPay opens and prompts user to authorize the payment based on information gathered from HEP Node
 5. User confirms payment
 6. User's NewID is sent to website, with [message] and [signature]
 7. Payment receipt is sent to user and website